gustavorega/AlertMessage/README.md

 # Instalation

-Just copy the AlertMessage.swift file to your project.
+Just copy the file "AlertMessage.swift" to your project.

 # Usage